fennadew/wafs/README.md

 ### 7. Local Storage

-Doens't use local storage.
+Doesn't use local storage.
+Could add localStorage, but there need to be some feature detection if localstorage is available, since localStorage is quite new. localStorage could improve the loading time after the first time.

+<b>Conclusion</b>
+* Make a feature detection for localStorage and use localstorage.

 ### 8. Mouse/Trackpad

-Tabbing goed quit easily.
+Tabbing goes quit easily.
 It's just not really "pleasurable".
 Focus elements could use some custom styling.
 If the website gets more content/more complexity in the future, maybe place a skip to content button.
+The focus stylte for the checkbox is not there.
+The screenreader does that for you, but should be there anyways.

+<b>Conclusion</b>
+* Make an focus style for input checkbox

 ## Screenreader test
 Tested with the screenreader of macOS.
 Tabs work fine, but focus styles can be more pleasurable.